 The Committee receive a number of ethical dilemmas faced by officers for their consideration.
-During the time period of this annual report the following issues were discussed by the Committee:
+During the time period of this annual report the following issues were discussed by the Committee:-

 Circumstances 1: A 14 year old male child, with no family in England is a looked after child and managed by London social care.
-He is point of view.
-Ethics [eth'iks] moral choices to value of human principles the involved with established gangs in the Metropolitan Police area and is heavily involved in drugs, knives and violence.
+He is involved with established gangs in the Metropolitan Police area and is heavily involved in drugs, knives and violence.
 He was placed into Leicestershire to safeguard him from this lifestyle however he does not want to sever any ties with these gangs and in a matter of months he has been reported missing 27 times to Leicestershire Police.
 He has been found on each occasion in London.
 He is actively involved in drug supply.
 He has befriended a number of girls of similar age from Leicestershire and they too have been reported missing and have been located in London with this 14 year old and his gang associates.
 The girls are vulnerable and also looked after children in social care.
 It is believed that the girls are being recruited and exploited by the gang but they are refusing to disclose any information to Police about their lifestyle.
 The 14 year old male is pivotal in exposing them to drugs and violence.
 He will not engage with agencies.
 Is he a victim or should he be managed as a suspect?
 How do the police manage him?
 How do do the police manage the girls and any other future vulnerable people he befriends?